phamdat721101/leo_agent/README.md

 To use Leo Agent, follow these steps:

-1. Configure your XIOn token settings in the `config.ts` file.
+1. Configure your ICP token settings in the `config.ts` file.

 2. Build the TypeScript project:
    ```